-Available for purchase soon at leading font distributors.
+Available for purchase at Fontspring.

 Most of my other typefaces grew out of various graphic design projects.
-I needed headlines in typefaces that didn't exist, so I drew the letters by hand and, over time, they turned into complete fonts.
+I needed headlines in typefaces that didn't exist, so I drew the letters by hand and, over time, turned them into complete fonts.
 As well-built as they might be, they've tended to be specialized faces for jobs that have needed specific personalities.
 Consequently, they haven't made it into my personal go-to type library.

 Just in case you're wondering, Albireo is a fifth-magnitude double star in the constellation Cygnus.
 On a dark night, away from city lights, it's barely visible as a single point of light.
 Despite it's unassuming naked-eye appearance, a telescope quickly reveals its hidden beauty.
 One of the component stars is bright orange and the other a brilliant blue.

 I chose the typeface name as a reference to the newspaper feature page headline I needed way back in the mid-1980s that prompted me to draw the first five letters: S P A C E. In the unlikely event of you having a 1984—85 Society of Newspaper Design Design Award Competition Annual, you'll see it on page 133.